eth-educators/ethstaker-knowledgebase/staking-glossary.md

 ## Validator

 A node in a [Proof of Stake (Pos)](staking-glossary.md#proof-of-stake-pos) system responsible for storing data, processing transactions, and adding new blocks to the blockchain.
 To activate validator software, you need to be able to stake 32 ETH.
-A validators job is to propose blocks and sign attestations.
+A validator's job is to propose blocks and sign attestations.
 It has to be online for at least 50% of the time in order to have positive returns.
 A validator is run by an operator (a human), on hardware (a computer) and is paired with a node (many thousand validators can run on one node).

 ### Eligible for activation & Estimated activation